leorawe/inventorydemo/README.md

 ### Demo of Inventory

+demo_search is a custom module to show Algolia search on a website.

 Stock is a content type.
-Type is a taxonomy.
-Working on adding search to the site.
+Person is a content type.
+Type is a taxonomy for stock inventory.

 Repository has a demo_theme, loosely based on Olivero and stable9.